James H. Cassidy

-James Henry Cassidy (October 28, 1869 – August 23, 1926) was a U.S. Representative from Ohio for one term from 1909 to 1911.
+James Henry Cassidy (October 28, 1869 – August 23, 1926) was an American lawyer and politician who served as a U.S. Representative from Ohio for one term from 1909 to 1911.

 Biography

 Born in Cleveland, Ohio, Cassidy attended public schools.
 He later studied law at Cleveland Law School.

 He was admitted to the bar in 1899 and commenced practice in Cleveland, Ohio.
 Cassidy subsequently served as clerk of the Committee on Rivers and Harbors, House of Representatives, from December 1901 until January 11, 1909, when he resigned.

+Congress

 James H. Cassidy was elected as a Republican to the Sixty-first Congress to fill the vacancy caused by the resignation of Theodore E. Burton, where he served from April 20, 1909 to March 3, 1911.

 He was an unsuccessful candidate for reelection in 1910 to the Sixty-second Congress.

+Later career

 He resumed the practice of his profession in Cleveland, Ohio.

 He was appointed as receiver of the Cleveland & Pittsburgh Coal Co..

 He moved to New York in 1915 and engaged in the brokerage business.

 He served as president of an express company.